20lives/dmote/doc/intro.md

 ### Deeper changes

 If you find that you cannot get what you want just by changing the parameters, you need to edit the source code.
-If you are not familiar with OpenSCAD at all, start by experimenting with its native format, writing .scad files manually, from scratch.
+If you are not familiar with OpenSCAD, start by experimenting with its native format, writing `.scad` files from scratch.
 Then consider starting in `src/dactyl_keyboard/sandbox.clj` to get familiar with `scad-clj`.
 It writes OpenSCAD code for you with helpful abstractions.